DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: Introduction

-Overall, we make the following contributions: \begin{itemize}[topsep=0pt,leftmargin=8pt,nosep,partopsep=0pt] \item We demonstrate that data rearrangements and compute code must be jointly optimized for ML kernels on PIM architectures, and propose \SysName, the first data-centric ML compiler that co-optimizes both in a unified tuning process. \item We design a multi-layer abstraction that maps PIM memory hierarchy into a compute hierarchy, and propose a schedule generator that constructs data tensor partitions and maps them to compute loop partitions.
-We integrate PIM-aware optimizations for data rearrangements and compute code, and employ a learning-based coupled predictor to select optimal end-to-end execution time configurations. \item We evaluate \SysName on two state-of-the-art PIM backends, and show that \SysName achieves significant performance improvements for diverse ML kernels, tensor sizes, and LLMs. \end{itemize}
+Overall, we make the following contributions: \begin{itemize}[topsep=0pt,leftmargin=8pt,nosep,partopsep=0pt] \item We demonstrate that data rearrangement \CamOne{strategies} and \CamOne{loop-level compute schedules} must be jointly optimized for \revE{memory-intensive} ML kernels on PIM systems, and propose \SysName, the first data-centric ML compiler that co-optimizes both in a unified tuning process. \item We design a multi-layer abstraction that maps PIM memory hierarchy into a compute hierarchy, and propose a schedule generator that constructs data tensor partitions and maps them to compute loop partitions.
+We integrate PIM-aware optimizations for data rearrangements and compute code, and employ a learning-based coupled \revC{performance} predictor to select best-performing end-to-end \CamOne{code schedule for an ML kernel on a target PIM backend}. \item We evaluate \SysName on two state-of-the-art PIM backends, and show that \SysName \CamOne{provides} significant performance improvements \CamOne{over best prior works} for diverse ML kernels, tensor sizes, and LLMs. \item We open-source \SysName in our GitHub repository: \url{https://github.com/SPIN-Research-Group/DCC}. \end{itemize}